H0rologium/CannyDownload/README.md

 <li>In the Variable Value box, Press New -> Browse.
 Browse to the extraced FFMPEG folder, select the 'bin' folder inside and press OK.</li>
 <li>Click OK to close each dialog box.</li>
 </ol>

+If downloads start failing without errors try adding this PATH to the system PATH rather than the user PATH.